MhamedEl-shahawy/Un-boycott-Products/README.md

 ## Description

 A Chrome browser extension that automatically filters out search results containing specific keywords related to boycott products.
-The extension works on Google and Bing search engines and updates results in real-time.
+The extension works on Google, yahoo , Bing , DuckDuckGo and Baidu search engines and updates results in real-time.

 ## Features